doomvox/raku-study/notes/meeting_2021nov21.md

     1.  <https://sites.google.com/site/steveyegge2/is-weak-typing-strong-enough>

-    2.  yegge is a perl-hater, but his he works well as perl advocacy
+    2.  yegge is a perl-hater, but his hate he works well as perl advocacy

-<a id="org9eaf4c1"></a>
+<a id="orgc9f068b"></a>

 ### bruce gray challenge: